richsoni/www-richsoni.com/_songs/cock-a-doodle-doo-dull-poodle.md

+---
+title: Cock A Doodle Doo Dull Poodle
+---

-cock a doodle doo, dull poodle all kit no caboodle
+Cock a doodle doo, dull poodle
+All kit no caboodle

-cock a doodle doo, dull poodle cock a yankee doodle dandy
+Cock a doodle doo, dull poodle
+Cock a Yankee doodle dandy

-leading on that shes handy
+Leading on that shes handy
-striped peppermint candy
+Striped peppermint candy

-like a viper, yes indeed
+Like a viper, yes indeed
-rollin over tumbleweed
+Rollin over tumbleweed
-riding on a silver steed
+Riding on a silver steed

-without a home
+Without a home
-living all alone
+Living all alone
-dretched to the bone
+Drenched to the bone

-it feels so good
+It feels so good
-it feels so good
+It feels so good